A long weekend in Texas for $80/person round trip? – hell yes!!!!

 We knew we were at the tail end of the ‘bat season’ but wanted to try spotting this unique sight despite the creepy factor of being near bats in flight!
 Long after the mid-October sunset just as we were about to give up we started to hear the bats the bat noises and see swarms of them flying out from under the bridge.
 It wasn’t as spectacular as seeing them fly out at sunset but definitely worth our time & wait.

-Sunday- Galveston Island
+Day Four- Galveston Island

 Sunday morning we set off for Galveston Island, just under a four-hour drive southeast of Austin.
 We broke up the drive with a stop at the infamous Buc-ee’s mega truck stop – you have to experience it to understand what an oasis it is: from fifty-nine cent liter fountain sodas, dreamy oreo fudge & addictive potato chips made on site, to TX college fan gear, beef jerky, and batteries – Buc-ee’s has it all!